-Getting these two processes right directs your corporate performance management strategy as a whole, as they highlight what the company will need across back, middle, and front office functions to support sales.
+Getting these processes right drives your corporate performance management strategy as a whole, ensuring you've got what you need across back, middle, and front office functions to support sales.

-It is especially important for a startup to execute strategic sales capacity planning.
-Startups must position their product on the market, build their credibility in the industry, all the while focusing on demonstrating rapid growth.
+It's especially important for a startup to execute strategic sales capacity planning.
+Startups must position their product on the market, build their credibility in the industry, all while demonstrating rapid growth.
 To do so, they require significant investment.
 However, two-thirds of startups fail to make a positive return for their investors.
+In fact, 65% of new ventures fail because of people issues, specifically issues with senior executives.

 One of the most cited reasons for failure is poor capital management.

-“labor costs can account for up to 70% of a business’s expenses, which is why it is critical that startups develop a strong sales capacity planning model to help them plan resources effectively and allocate funds sensibly.”
+“Labor costs can account for up to 70% of a business’s expenses, which is why it's critical that startups develop a strong sales capacity planning model to help them plan resources effectively and allocate funds sensibly.”

 According to Paycor